Comprehensive Guide to Small Animal Care

 Spacious and Safe Environment:

 Cages and Enclosures: Choose a cage or enclosure that is spacious enough for your pet to move around comfortably.
 The size requirements vary depending on the species, but larger is generally better.
+Consider options when you buy small animal cages online to find the right fit for your pet.

 Bedding: Use suitable bedding material such as paper-based products, aspen shavings, or hay.
 Avoid cedar or pine shavings as they can be harmful to small animals.